piyushdolar/phpmyadmin-blueberry-theme/README.md

-# PHPMyAdmin v5.x BlueBerry Theme
+# PHPMyAdmin v5.x - BlueBerry Theme
-### Customized phpMyAdmin theme with clean design.
+### Customized phpMyAdmin theme with clean Materialized design for phpmyadmin version 5.0.0 and whole series of version 5.x.

 ## Installation
 1. Copy/Download/Clone the repository to your system